agethen/ConvLSTM-for-Caffe/Readme.md

 ### Example
 For an example, please refer to the models/ directory!

+### Other Notes
+To allow for correct gradient backpropagation, we currently use a workaround to force Caffe to propagate all the way to latent states h_0 / c_0.
+This is realized by the DummyForward layer, which simply forwards data, and backpropagates gradients.
+The layer owns a 'dummy' parameter of shape (1), which you may notice if you wish to inspect ConvLSTM's weights.
+The parameter is without further meaning.
+This workaround may or may not be removed in the future, in which case old models may not be compatible, as the number of parameters count will have changed.

 ### Feedback
 If you find any bugs or have other feedback, please let me know!
 Thanks :)
 > Contact: s [dot] agethen [at] gmail [dot] com